-Other income also comprises income recognised under Transitional Services Agreements (TSA) with Lab21 Ltd and Diagnostica Stago.
-As part of the acquisition of the blood bank screening business in July 2013 from Lab21 Ltd, the Group entered into a TSA.
-The services provided by the Group to Lab21 Ltd under the TSA comprise of mainly facilities and information technology.
+Other income comprises income recognised under Transitional Services Agreements (TSA) with Diagnostica Stago.
 As part of the divestiture of the Coagulation product line in April 2010, the Group entered into a TSA.
 The services provided by the Group to Stago under the TSA comprise canteen services.
 This income has not been treated as revenue since the TSA activities are incidental to the main revenue-generating activities of the Group.

-xvi) Employee benefits
+xvii) Employee benefits